 Salmonberry teachers look for every opportunity to capitalize on individual students’ areas of interest, passion and particular learning styles and strengths.
 Far from settling for “proficiency” of skills, students are encouraged to become self-actualized learners and reach well beyond any articulation of a pre-determined state standard for students of their particular age.
 Salmonberry works to realize a “culture of excellence,” where every aspect of learning, be it dance or math, music or science is approached with an intent to dive deeply into one’s study and emerge enriched and engaged. .
 Learning is not something they just do from 9-3, separate from who they “really are.”
 To the contrary, it is through this kind of rigorous approach that Salmonberry students come to know learning as personally meaningful and an important aspect of who they are.

 Can non-enrolled students take classes at Salmonberry, such as those who participate in Orcas Island School District’s Oasis program?

-Yes, there may be limited placements available for non-enrolled students, age 5 or older, who are interested in taking specific classes on a part-time basis.
-In addition to being a WA State Approved Private School, we are also a Learning Center and a registered “Community Based Facility.”
+Occasionally there may be limited placements available for non-enrolled students, age 5 or older, who are interested in taking specific classes on a part-time basis.
+In addition to being a WA State Approved Private School, we are also a Learning Center, and have at times been able to offer more targeted classroom experiences.
 Please contact us for more information about part-time enrollment.